You.com Review 2026: The AI Search With a Model-Switching Mirage

 Perplexity's advantage: sources are embedded into the narrative and color-coded by relevance.
 You can instantly see which claim came from which source.

 You.com's approach: sources appear as numbered links at the end.
 This works, but feels like a legacy web-search interface grafted onto an AI chat.
-The sources are accurate but the presentation doesn't leverage the affordances of modern UI.
+The sources are accurate but the presentation doesn't employ modern UI affordances.

 The Verdict: A Tool Without a Purpose